JanDW/wildpeaches/src/_content/posts/2021-03-28-havens-haven.md

   $$
   Repeat the second and third steps until $k' = 1$.

 Does the Chakravala ever end, or does the wheel keep on turning?
 Fortunately, the algorithm converges, that is, it eventually gets to $k=1$.
-The proof is given by A. Bauval in ["An elementary proof of the halting property for the Chakravala Algorithm"]([1406.6809v1.pdf (arxiv.org)](https://arxiv.org/pdf/1406.6809v1.pdf)).
+The proof is given by A. Bauval in ["An elementary proof of the halting property for the Chakravala Algorithm"](https://arxiv.org/pdf/1406.6809v1.pdf).

 But to make the Chakravala work requires understanding modular arithmetic.

 ## Modular Arithmetic

-In [number theory]([Number Theory - Number Theory (stanford.edu)](https://crypto.stanford.edu/pbc/notes/numbertheory/)) it's often useful to describe a number by its remainder when divided by another number, so if
+In [number theory](https://crypto.stanford.edu/pbc/notes/numbertheory/) it's often useful to describe a number by its remainder when divided by another number, so if
 $$
 a = qn+r
 $$